Auburn vs. USC College Basketball BetMGM Promo Codes, Predictions & Picks - December 17

 Auburn Performance Insights

-- The Tigers' +145 scoring differential (outscoring opponents by 16.1 points per game) is a result of scoring 82.3 points per game (45th in college basketball) while giving up 66.2 per contest (70th in college basketball).
+- The Tigers are outscoring opponents by 16.1 points per game with a +145 scoring differential overall.
+They put up 82.3 points per game (46th in college basketball) and give up 66.2 per contest (70th in college basketball).

-- The 40.4 rebounds per game Auburn averages rank 48th in the country, and are 6.8 more than the 33.6 its opponents record per outing.
+- Auburn grabs 40.4 rebounds per game (48th in college basketball) while allowing 33.6 per contest to its opponents.
+It outrebounds opponents by 6.8 boards per game.

-- Auburn knocks down 2.3 more threes per contest than the opposition, 7.7 (163rd in college basketball) compared to its opponents' 5.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.